derrickoswald/CIMSpark/README.md

 CIMScala
 ======

-Spark access to Common Information Model (CIM) files as an RDD.
+Spark access to Common Information Model (CIM) files as RDD and Hive SQL.

 #Overview